By Dina Zayed and Yasmine Saleh

 "The supreme military council, the government and civil society must react because we do not want this to escalate and I fear we may return to the dark tunnel of sectarian tension," said Amr Hamzawy, an analyst and part of the reform movement.

 The attack on the church was triggered by a family dispute over a romance between a Muslim woman and a Christian man.
 Similar stories have triggered strife in the past.

-Hundreds of Christians have been protesting outside the Cairo headquarters of state television since the attack.
+Hundreds of Christians have been protesting outside the Cairo headquarters of state television since the arson attack.

-Seeking to contain tensions, Field Marshal Mohamed Hussein Tantawi, head of the Supreme Council of the Armed Forces, has said the military would rebuild the church before Easter.
+Seeking to contain tensions, Field Marshal Mohamed Hussein Tantawi, head of the military council, has said the military would rebuild the church before Easter.

-The Coptic Church, which represents the minority Christian population, issued no comment on the violence and a church official declined to comment.
-In the past, the church has typically urged calm after such violence.
+The Coptic Church, which represents the minority Christian population, issued no comment on the violence and a church official declined to speak about it.
+In the past, the church has urged calm after such violence.

 "The system now does not have the strength or the authority or even the military power to separate Muslims and Christians, if, God forbid, there are further implications," political analyst Diaa Rashwan said.
 "The system does not even have the power to ease traffic," he added.